FogMeta/auto-billing-agent/README.md

 # Auto-Billing-Agent

 **Auto-Billing-Agent** is an AI-powered invoice automation tool that allows users to interact via natural language to upload, parse, analyze, and process invoices — including payment execution and full data traceability.
-Powered by LLMs (e.g., LLaMA 3 70B) and integrated with **[Storacha](https://storacha.network/)** for secure data storage, this agent automates the entire billing lifecycle.
+Powered by LLMs (e.g., LLaMA 3 70B) and integrated with **[Storacha(https://storacha.network/)** for secure data storage, this agent automates the entire billing lifecycle.

+The project is built on [**Coinbase's AgentKit**](https://github.com/coinbase/agentkit), which leverages **Langchain's powerful function calling capabilities**, enabling flexible and intelligent task orchestration.
+It is further integrated with [**Storacha's decentralized storage**](https://storacha.network/), making data handling secure, scalable, and traceable.

 It supports:
 - Natural language-driven invoice parsing and payment